-If monitoring records demonstrate the unborn child has received in excess of 5 millirem per month and/or 50 millirem per term, the student will be immediately removed from the clinical setting and reassigned to an area of duty in which radiation hazards or exposure are not factors.
+If monitoring records demonstrate the unborn child has received in excess of 5 millirem per month (0.05 mSv) and/or 50 millirem per term (0.5 mSv), the student will be immediately removed from the clinical setting and reassigned to an area of duty in which radiation hazards or exposure are not factors.

-◆The student may revoke her declaration of pregnancy at any time.
+◆The student may revoke the declaration of pregnancy at any time.
 Withdrawal of a pregnancy declaration must be in writing and given to the program director.